Earl Bell: Biography

 In 1973, Bell entered Arkansas State University.
 He graduated in 1988 with a BSc degree in accounting.
 While attending Arkansas State, Bell won the NCAA title in 1975–77.
 He also won the AAU championships in 1976 and 1984, placing third in 1981.
 In addition to participating in the Olympics, Bell won a gold medal at the 1975 Pan American Games and finished fifth in 1991.

 Bell came to the 1976 U.S. Olympic Trials as the world record holder.
 At the trials, he lent his pole to David Roberts, who broke his pole.
 Roberts won the trials with a new world record, and placed third at the Olympics, while Bell finished second and sixth, respectively.

+Bell won the British AAA Championships title at the 1981 AAA Championships.

 Coaching career

 After retiring from competitions Bell established Bell Athletics outside of Jonesboro, where he coached Jeff Hartwig, Derek Miles, Kellie Suttle, Daniel Ryland, and Jillian Schwartz, among other top pole vaulters.

 Bell is married and has three children: Drew, Sam, and Henry.